-We were already on the brink of burnout before COVID-19 came along.
+We were already on the brink of burnout before Coronavirus came along.
 Juggling health, economic and existential anxieties has us exhausted and we are not sure how we can move forward.
 Today’s world is full of stressors we feel we have no control over.

 But to see stress as abhorrent and frowned upon is both unproductive and unkind.
-We usually learn more about ourselves and do more coming out of a period of stress.
-Although no one can choose to make a pandemic go away, we can choose how we respond to these challenges.
+We usually learn more about ourselves and do more coming out of a Coronavirus period of stress.
+Although no one can choose to make a Coronavirus pandemic go away, we can choose how we respond to these challenges.

 For one, grittiness is necessary for human thriving.
 Sometimes in our lives, we must simply endure.
 But the Coronavirus has made it so that it feels like one more day working from home, one more zoom call or one more call to the unemployment center will bring us over the edge.
 So yes, keep calm and carry on- but in a smart way.
 Here are some tips on how to tame the burnout most of us are feeling.